Ytste Skotet: Future

-Norsk Kulturråd (Norwegian Culture Council) has selected Ytste Skotet to be one of nine projects in Norway working under the motto "Children, youngsters, and museums".
+Norsk Kulturråd, the Culture Council of Norway, has selected Ytste Skotet to be one of nine projects in Norway working under the motto "Children, youngsters, and museums".
 The farm has become a pilot project and the very preservation assumes continuation of the old ways of operating.
 In the summer season, the foundation receives schools and visitors and keeps courses with possibilities for serving and accommodation.